mattborghi/microservices_go/README.md

 - Mail: sends email with a specific template
 - Listener: consumes messages in RabbitMQ and initiates a process.

-Microservices are communicated between them (not the client) using RPC which is faster than (un)marshalling JSONs.
+Microservices are communicated between them (not the client) using gRPC which is faster than (un)marshalling JSONs.
+The difference between gRPC and RPC is that the former can communicate multiple services written in different programming languages.

+In order for gRPC to work we installed `go install google.golang.org/protobuf/cmd/protoc-gen-go@v1.27` and `go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@v1.2`.

 ![stack](./assets/stack.drawio.png)